 On receipt of a Refresh Request message, the Request Server will send back a Request Response Message (Msg Type 11).
-If any of the fields of the Refresh Request contained malformed or meaningless information, the request is rejected.
-If the request is accepted, the Refresh Server will send the snapshot message(s) over the specific Refresh channel.
+If any of the fields of the the Refresh Request contained malformed or meaningless information, the request is rejected.
 If the request is rejected for exceeding a predefined system limit, the client will be prevented from making any further requests.
-See Retransmission/Refresh Request Limitations.
+See Request Quotas.
 If further requests are required, please contact NYSE.